top of page

 Case studies from the Mediterranean and South America

-Our April Webinar features two members of our ISGA Leadership Council - Josefina Prieto, e-spiral Chile and Sarah Brady, Birdlife Malta.
+Our April Webinar featured two members of our ISGA Leadership Council - Josefina Prieto, e-spiral Chile and Sarah Brady, Birdlife Malta.

 Let’s weave education with nature for children’s and nature’s sake | Josefina Prieto, e-spiral, Chile